pytest-visual/pytest-visual/INTERNALS.md

 All statements must match, or test case is failed.

-### `Statement` and `StatementStorage` Pydantic models
+### `MaterialStatement` and `ReferenceStatement` Pydantic models

-In-memory statements are represented by the `Statement` and `StatementStorage` Pydantic models.
-The `Statement` model contains everything including the assets as numpy arrays or plots, while the `StatementStorage` model only contains string filenames of these assets.
-Thus `StatementStorage` directly maps one-to-one to the JSON representation, and is directly used during the conversion process. `Statement` on the other hand is used while collecting data from the test case and showing results.
+In-memory statements are represented by the `MaterialStatement` and `ReferenceStatement` Pydantic models.
+The `MaterialStatement` model contains everything including the assets as numpy arrays or plots, while the `ReferenceStatement` model only contains string filenames of these assets.
+Thus `ReferenceStatement` directly maps one-to-one to the JSON representation, and is directly used during the conversion process. `MaterialStatement` on the other hand is used while collecting data from the test case and showing results.

-`Statement` and `StatementStorage` can be converted to each other with the `to_storage` and `from_storage` methods.